Is the child really at the centre of early learning and childcare?

 Suzanne Zeedyk led discussions on what is a critical and increasingly high-profile issue, especially considering the national investment in and expansion of early learning and childcare.
 Delegates came from a number of geographical areas and both local authority and voluntary sector organisations.

-This summary of discussion and presentations from the day highlights what generated the most discussion.
+The summary of discussion and presentations from the day highlights what generated the most discussion.
 Suzanne challenged us to be brave and reflective, to consider our role as practitioners and policy influencers and to think where transformative change is needed.

 Using the example of the recent advertising campaign for early learning and childcare practitioners, she asked us to think whether our aspirations for this vital workforce are good enough.